rdsea/sys4bigml/README.md

 ### Digital Tools

 * [Mycourses](http://mycourses.aalto.fi): will be the main source where we will have lectures, surveys, topic discussions, project works and other materials.
-* [Git Repository](https://version.aalto.fi): will be the place for code examples, hands-on tutorials, dataset, etc.
+* [Git Repository](https://version.aalto.fi/gitlab/sys4bigml/sys4bigml-2020): will be the place for code examples, hands-on tutorials, dataset, etc. Student works will be managed by student own Git but we ask for the Git to be open as a document for the project work.
 * Other cloud services for the course